ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-modifier.md

 ## Coding The Ability

 The ability itself is very straightforward, since all it does is apply a modifier on the target.
-For simplicity sake, let's decide the modifier will be named `modifier_typescript_ancient_seal`.
+For simplicity's sake, let's decide the modifier will be named `modifier_typescript_ancient_seal`.
 Following is the ability:

 ```ts
 import { BaseAbility, registerAbility } from '../lib/dota_ts_adapter';